• Skip to main content

 a mesh back chair with cushioned upholstered seat in front of a melamine desk

-1. Amazon carries mesh chairs.
+1. Amazon carries this mesh chair.
 The plastic mesh will work well for many people.
 This particular chair is made with polyurethane castors, eliminating that smelly rubber that is usually used.
 The armrests look like solid plastic (not rubber-based).
+No foam so no flame retardants and no fabric so no PFAS.

 $500-600